 This article explores the challenges an ERP for small business enterprises can solve, why it benefits the business, and how you can choose one for your organization.

 Challenges ERP Helps Solve

 Growing companies generally implement ERP solutions to assuage any issues or pain points they are experiencing.
-While these challenges can differ from business to business, they can be bundled into one of these four areas.
+While these challenges can differ from business to business, they can be mainly categorized into these 4 key areas: